 Fast and Easy Extension Activities for You Wouldn’t Want to Be an American Pioneer!
 A Wilderness You’d Rather Not Tame by Jacqueline Marley.

 More activities and projects from You Wouldn’t Want to be an American Pioneer from Sonlight’s HBL K Program.
 Arranged by page number.
-As always, let me know if you find any mistakes, broken links, or have any other ideas to add to the list.
+As always, let me know if you find any mistakes or broken links, or have any other ideas to add to the list.

 If you think your child is ready for the sudden deaths and random old-fashioned gameplay of the very old computer game Oregon Trail, they can play for free online.